stackbit-projects/attackregister-303ad/src/pages/index.md

         image: images/feature1.png
         image_alt: App preview on a phone and tablet
         content: >
-          Takes data out of tool-specific silos, and analyses it to create actionable metrics and reports.
+          Attack Register takes data out of tool-centric silos, and analyses it to create actionable metrics and reports for your CISO.
         actions:
           - label: Learn More
             url: /features